WokLibCodeClub/.github/profile/README.md

 ## Python (second session 11.45am to 12.45pm)

-The next session will take place on **Saturday 6th September 2025**.
-For the benefit of thos who have not used Python before we will start with the basics of Python coding and write some simple programmes.
+The next session will take place on **Saturday 27th September 2025**.
 We will be coding on the library's own laptops, so you don't need to bring your own computer.

+We will continue with our *Python from the beginning* course, starting with the *Age Calculator* programme which we started last time.

+If you weren't at the last session you can find the code we wrote at these links.
+For the code written on the screen for ***first Python code** you can find the code [here](https://trinket.io/python/0105d627ebcc).
+For the code on the screen for the ***Age Calculator*** as we left it at the end of the last session go [here](https://trinket.io/python/837027a3abc1).

 ### Trinket account